Moving Data From Microsoft SQL Server To Snowflake

 Follow the steps in the sections below to get data from SQL Server into Decodable, optionally transform it, and then from Decodable to Snowflake.
 These steps assume that you are using the Decodable web interface.
 However, if you want to use the Decodable CLI to create the connection, you can refer to the Decodable documentation for SQL Server and Snowflake for information about what the required property names are.

-1. From the Connections page, select Amazon Kinesis and complete the required fields.
+1. From the Connections page, select Microsoft SQL Server CDC and complete the required fields and then select Next.

 Create a Snowflake Sink Connector